Solomon Islands and ADB

 In the Spotlight

-ADB’s strategic focus on infrastructure development - including transport and ICT - private sector development, public sector management, and renewable energy, remains relevant in the context of development challenges, government priorities, and the support provided by other development partners.
+ADB’s focus on energy, information and communication technology, private sector development, public sector management, and transport remains relevant in the context of government priorities and the support provided by other development partners

 - Implementing a Differentiated Approach to Urban Development in the Pacific

 - Preparing the Urban Water Supply and Sanitation Sector Project

 - Towards Effective and Sustainable Delivery of Development Results in Fragile Situations in the Pacific